AshharAhmadKhan/SteerClear/README.md

 ## Contributing

 This is actively being improved!
-If you're a UPSC aspirant and have feedback, please open an issue or PR.
+If you have feedback or suggestions, feel free to open an issue or PR.

 ## License